tensorflow/docs/site/en/api_docs/python/tf/contrib/data/make_csv_dataset.md

 * <b>`shuffle_buffer_size`</b>: Buffer size to use for shuffling.
 A large buffer size ensures better shuffling, but increases memory usage and startup time.
 * <b>`shuffle_seed`</b>: Randomization seed to use for shuffling.
 * <b>`prefetch_buffer_size`</b>: An int specifying the number of feature batches to prefetch for performance improvement.
 Recommended value is the number of batches consumed per training step.
+Defaults to auto-tune.
 * <b>`num_parallel_reads`</b>: Number of threads used to read CSV records from files.
     If >1, the results will be interleaved.
 * <b>`sloppy`</b>: If `True`, reading performance will be improved at